Top Online Scams Used by Cyber Criminals to Trick You

 Here’s a complete guide on how to detect and prevent phishing attacks – filled with screenshots and actionable tips.

-The typical scam starts with an emotional email message.
-It can be from an official government member, a businessman or a member of a very wealthy family member (usually a woman) who asks you to provide help in retrieving a large sum of money from a bank, paying initially small fees for papers and legal matters.
+A typical Nigerian scam involves an emotional email, letter, text message or social networking message coming from a scammer (which can be an official government member, a businessman or a member of a very wealthy family member – usually a woman) who asks you to give help in retrieving a large sum of money from a bank, paying initially small fees for papers and legal matters.
 In exchange for your help, they promise you a very large sum of money.

 In this blog post we exposed more examples of scams carried on social media networks (tips on how to stay safe from them included).